 GPS watches have revolutionised training effectiveness for many runners, providing personalised training assistance and incredibly accurate progress tracking.
 Packing the power of an old desktop computer into a wrist watch and adding wireless connectivity has given today’s runners a completely new way to maximise the effectiveness of their training.

 It was only a short time ago when accurately monitoring your heart rate involved an analogue stopwatch, standing still, counting, and a bit of mental arithmetic.
-Now, a simple arm strap, or even some advanced headphones can take care of it, and use the information to build incredibly precise assessments of your fitness peaks, troughs and potential.
+Now, a simple arm strap can take care of it, and use the information to build incredibly precise assessments of your fitness peaks, troughs and potential.

 Innovative running shoes